xL4w/demo-open-source/README.md

 ### Important Notes:

 * **Placeholders:** Remember to replace placeholders like `@GTCrais`, `@CTLLaw`, and branch names with your actual usernames and branch names.
-* **Regular Review:** Periodically review and update your GitHub Guardian configuration to adapt to changing requirements and evolving security best practices.
+* **Regular Review:** Periodically review and update your GitHub Branch Protection configuration to adapt to changing requirements and evolving security best practices.
 * **Additional Security:** Consider implementing additional security measures like secret scanning, dependency vulnerability analysis, and code security audits.